 Computers and I go back a long way.
 When I came to London as a research student in 1967 the whole of London University was serviced by a single huge computer.
-It was called Atlas and it occupied a whole building in a street alongside Euston Station.
+It was called Atlas and it occupied an entire building in a street alongside Euston Station.
 It looked like something from a science fiction … Continue reading My digital half-life →

 Am I woke?
 If I am woke is that a good thing or a bad thing?
 If I’m not woke should I be?
 What is woke anyway?
 From Wikepedia: Woke is a political term that originated in the United States, and it refers to a perceived awareness of issues that concern social justice and racial … Continue reading Blessed are the Woke →